OliviaMalkowski/Inequalities-Internet-COVID-19/README.md

 # Inequalities-Internet-COVID-19
-Stata and Mplus syntax for "The influence of socio-economic factors on patterns of internet use among older adults before and during the COVID-19 pandemic: A latent transition analysis of the English Longitudinal Study of Ageing"
+Stata and Mplus syntax for "Sex and socio-economic inequalities in the breadth of internet use before and during the COVID-19 pandemic among older adults in England"

 The repository contains the Stata and Mplus syntax to replicate all of the analyses from our publication

-There are six files:
+There are four files:

-1. 2022-10-18_do-file-stata-PA-annotated_v01.do # This is the annotated Stata do file
+1. 2023-02-27_do-file-stata-internet-annotated_v01.do # This is the annotated Stata do file
-2. 2022-10-18_do-file-stata-PA-annotated_v01.pdf # This is the annotated Stata do file in PDF format
+2. 2023-02-27_do-file-stata-internet-annotated_v01.pdf # This is the annotated Stata do file in PDF format
-3. 2022-10-19_Mplus-input-male-annotated_v01.rtf # This is the annotated Mplus input file for male participants in Rich Text Format
-4. 2022-10-19_Mplus-input-female-annotated_v01.rtf # This is the annotated Mplus input file for female participants in Rich Text Format
-5. 2022-10-19_Mplus-input-male-annotated_v01.docx # This is the annotated Mplus input file for male participants in Microsoft Word document format
+3. 2022-10-19_Mplus-input-male-annotated_v01.docx # This is the annotated Mplus input file for male participants in Microsoft Word document format
-6. 2022-10-19_Mplus-input-female-annotated_v01.docx # This is the annotated Mplus input file for female participants in Microsoft Word document format
+4. 2022-10-19_Mplus-input-female-annotated_v01.docx # This is the annotated Mplus input file for female participants in Microsoft Word document format